 “Right away, we realized that a video wall at the Baker Center needed to be much more than just a media advertising billboard,” Okerstrom said.
 “Instead, we wanted an installation that could be utilized as a digital art canvas—a dramatic visual display dedicated to video artwork that would enrich the lobby environment and provide outreach to the public.”

 According to Krumrich, this refined approach is akin to the evolving practice of ‘creative placemaking,’ which leverages arts, culture and creativity to serve a community’s interest while building character and quality of place.
 “This strategy could engage passersby and help give the space an identity and a sense of interest,” he said.

 Because of the direction taken with the video wall, it was obvious that content was going to play a very significant role.
 Spye, which has an internal creative division, developed a handful of concepts that were presented to Transwestern as part of the initial project proposal.
 “We won this business because we were able to demonstrate the content side of the installation,” Krumrich said.
-“We also referenced other successful Leyard and Planar installations incorporating a similar focus.
+“We also referenced other successful Planar installations incorporating a similar focus.
 Their performance history helped convey that this was going to be a low-risk implementation.”